 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24259):

-The non-AP STA shall not send a Probe Request frame to the broadcast destination address with the SSID field and/or the Address 3 field set to the SSID and/or BSSID, respectively, of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element with the Unsolicited Probe Responses Active subfield(#22518) corresponding to that AP set to 1 and that indicates that the AP is operating in that channel until the FILSProbeTimer(#22263) reaches dot11FILSProbeDelay.
+A non-AP STA that has received a Reduced Neighbor Report or Neighbor Report element with an Unsolicited Probe Responses Active subfield(#22518) equal to 1 that indicates that the corresponding AP is operating in that channel shall not send a Probe Request frame that is sent to the broadcast destination address and that satisfies any of the conditions below, until the FILSProbeTimer(#22263) reaches dot11FILSProbeDelay:

+The SSID field of the SSID element in the Probe Request frame is set to the SSID that corresponds to that AP

+The BSSID field of the Probe Request frame is set to the BSSID of that AP

+A Short SSID field of the Short SSID List element in the Probe Request frame is set to the Short SSID that corresponds to that AP(#24259)

 The non-AP STA shall not transmit more than one Probe Request frame to the broadcast destination address with the Address 3 field set to the wildcard BSSID and the SSID field not set to the wildcard SSID during each 20 TU period scanning the channel.
 The non-AP STA shall not transmit more than three Probe Request frames to the broadcast destination address with Address 3 field set to a non-wildcard BSSID during each 20 TU period scanning the channel.